tupakkatapa/coditon-md/README.md

 - Parses YAML metadata, including title, author, and publication date
 - Easily customizable via NixOS module or CLI
 - Syntax highlighting and a bunch of other markdown-it plugins
+- Supports both dark and light themes for user preference
 - Fully responsive layout that looks great on both desktop and mobile devices
+- Provides an RSS feed and article downloads

 ## Getting Started